Degenerative joint disease — alternative treatments

 Types of alternative treatments

-- Spinal manipulation – Sessions with a chiropractor (a person trained in spinal manipulation and the spine’s relation to a healthy nervous system) may alleviate symptoms of degenerative joint disease.
+- Spinal manipulation.
+Sessions with a chiropractor trained in spinal manipulation and alignment may ease symptoms of degenerative joint disease.

 Minimally invasive treatments

 A comprehensive course of conservative and alternative treatments can bring lasting relief for degenerative joint disease, especially combined with a healthy lifestyle that includes good nutrition and regular exercise.
 However, you and your doctor may begin to look at surgery to treat chronic pain that has not improved after weeks or months of prescribed treatment.

 Laser Spine Institute and our team of board-certified+ surgeons provide an alternative to traditional open neck or back surgery to treat DJD and other spine conditions.
 We perform outpatient, minimally invasive spine surgery with less risk of complications such as infection, excessive scarring and failed back surgery syndrome than traditional procedures.

 To learn more, and for a no-cost MRI review* to determine if you may be a candidate for minimally invasive spine surgery at Laser Spine Institute, contact our dedicated team of Spine Care Consultants today.